2 vying to become Washington's next public lands chief

 Washington's next public lands commissioner will be expected to preserve forests, water and habitat in the face of more intense wildfires and a changing climate, while also ensuring revenues from logging, land leases and other operations for school construction and other projects.

-Democrat Hilary Franz, an environmental attorney, and Republican Steve McLaughlin, a retired Navy commander, are competing this November to lead the state's largest firefighting force and manage 5.6 million acres of state-owned lands.
+Democrat Hilary Franz, an environmental attorney, and Republican Steve McLaughlin, a retired Navy commander, are running next month to lead Washington's largest firefighting force and manage 5.6 million acres of state-owned lands.

 McLaughlin, 60, who served in the Navy for 25 years, said he supports increasing timber harvests and opening more state lands to recreational opportunities, such as horseback riding, hunting and off-road vehicles.
 The job's primary duty is to distribute state trust money for school construction and other projects, he said.